CaelumMroczek/baseflow-AZ/scratchpad.md

     -   20 random points on streams within each HUC8

-    -   Since this version of the model/dataset includes observations with low BFI (below 0.1), the estimates of BFI are much lower.
+    -   Since this version of the model/dataset includes observations with low BFI (below 0.1), the estimates of BFI are much lower.d

-    -   **Mean BFI of instrumented sites (1991-2020) is 0.362.**
+    -   Mean BFI of instrumented sites (1991-2020) is 0.362.

     -   **Mean BFI of artificial points (1991-2020) is 0.201.**